 - Download the materials information handout.

-Sibling Discount: If you are registering 2+ children in the same family (brother/sister), enter coupon code SIBLING at checkout to save 5% off each child.
+Sibling Discount: If you are registering 2+ children in the same family (brother/sister), a 5% discount for each child will be automatically applied at checkout.

 What Students Will Learn